When Scripture Doesn't Match the Teacher: My Wrestling with 1 Timothy 2

 When Theology Becomes Gymnastics

 If we take these words at face value and try to apply them universally today, we've just completely rewritten the Gospel for half of humanity.
-According to this interpretation:
+According to a flat reading:

 Women are saved by… having children?